TeamKweku/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #### 13-print_float - Printing a formatted digit in two decimal places
 #### 100-decimal_to_hexadecimal - How to convert decimal digit to hexadecimal
 #### 101-rot13 - Encrypting a text with the rot13 encyption
+#### 102-odd - Printing every other line from the input starting with the first line